 Digital Object Identifier (DOI)

 Fusillo, Larry; de Moustier, Christian; Satriano, John H.; and Zietz, Stanley, "In-Situ Far-Field Calibration of Multibeam Sonar Arrays for Precise Backscatter Imagery" (1996).
-Center for Coastal and Ocean Mapping.
+IEEE Oceans.
 192.